Choosing Marketing Tools & Software

 With over 8,000 marketing automation tools and software options on the market, it’s difficult to know which tools are worth exploring for your company.
 Choosing the wrong tool can cost your team precious time and money.
 That’s why we’ve collected some of the most popular, effective, and useful marketing tools and software that will give you a starting point as you build the right martech stack for your company.

 Social media management tools

 There’s more to social media management than posting a photo to Instagram between meetings.
 The importance of social media marketing cannot be overstated.
 In fact, 3.6 billion people use networks like Twitter, Facebook, and Instagram, globally.

-Social media marketing requires tools that can help you plan and optimize content, and maximize engagement, thoughtfully reaching an audience to build brand awareness and drive sales.
+Social media marketing requires tools that can help you plan and optimize content, maximize engagement, thoughtfully reach an audience to build brand awareness, and drive sales.

 - Buffer: Buffer allows marketers to schedule content across channels including Instagram, Facebook, Twitter, Pinterest, and LinkedIn.
 For business accounts, it also offers built-in analytics that can help you drill down into each post’s engagement success.
 Buffer is useful for smaller companies or firms, and the free version offers quite a lot of features.

 - Sprout Social: Another option for social media management is Sprout Social, which similarly allows users to schedule posts, manage accounts, and analyze performance across a range of social media channels.
 Sprout Social also offers audience discovery and customer relationship management, and its feature set makes it a good choice for medium and large companies.